Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/10/how-to-enable-config-as-code-in-octopus-deploy.md

 :::figure{.inset}
 :img{src="/img/2021/10/initial-octopus-deploy-commit.png" alt="A new dot-octopus folder in the GitHub repository" loading="lazy"}
-:figcaption[The Octopus folder in GitHub]
+::figcaption[The Octopus folder in GitHub]
 :::

 You can read about [configuration-as-code in the Octopus Deploy docs](https://octopus.com/docs/projects/version-control) and watch the webinar below, which also has a rich Q&A section at the end.